paulknysh/blackbox/README.md

     main()
 ```
 **Important:**
-* All function calls are divided into batches that are evaluated in parallel.
+* All function calls are divided into batches and each batch is evaluated in parallel.
 Total number of batches is `budget/batch`.
-Also, `batch` should correspond to the number of CPU cores available.
+The value of `batch` should correspond to the number of available computational units.
-* An optional parameter `executor = ...` should be specified within `bb.search_min()` in case custom parallel engine is used (ipyparallel, dask.distributed, pathos etc). `executor` should be an object that has a `map` method.
+* An optional parameter `executor = ...` should be specified within `bb.search_min()` in case when custom parallel engine is used (ipyparallel, dask.distributed, pathos etc). `executor` should be an object that has a `map` method.

 ## How about results?